William J. Houston

-William Joseph Houston (born 1968) is a United States Navy vice admiral who serves as commander of the Naval Submarine Forces, Submarine Force Atlantic and Allied Submarine Command since September 10, 2021.
-He most recently served as Director of the Undersea Warfare Division.
+William Joseph Houston (born 1968) is a United States Navy admiral, serving as director of the Naval Nuclear Propulsion Program since 10 January 2024.
+He most recently served as commander of the Naval Submarine Forces, Submarine Force Atlantic and Allied Submarine Command from 2021 to 2023.
+He also served as Director of the Undersea Warfare Division from 2020 to 2021.
 Previously, he was the Director of Plans and Operations of the United States Naval Forces Europe-Africa, Deputy Commander of the United States Sixth Fleet, and the Commander of Submarine Group 8.

 Raised in Grand Island, New York, Houston earned a Bachelor of Science degree in electrical engineering from the University of Notre Dame in 1990.
-He later received an Master of Business Administration degree from the College of William & Mary.
+He later received a Master of Business Administration degree from the College of William & Mary.

+In May 2023, Houston was nominated for promotion to admiral and appointment as director of the Naval Nuclear Propulsion Program.